amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-gateway-keycloak-rbac-resource-server.md

 }
 ```

 Here I am protecting the GET call with the “product_read” role which we had created in Keycloak.
-This means if the user can access the resource only if it has the role “product_read”.
+This means that the user can access the resource only if it has the role “product_read”.

 Next, We will add some properties to `application.yaml`